 Disneyland Food and Wine Festival at Disney California Adventure

 The Food & Wine Festival at Epcot in Walt Disney World has been a favorite for more than two decades, but its time in California has been fairly short.
 It returned in 2016 after many years on hiatus, expanded substantially in 2017, and is back for even more culinary adventures in 2018!
-The event runs this year from March 2, 2018 until April 12, 2018, so it’s perfect for spring breakers.
+The event runs this year from March 2, 2018 until April 12, 2018, making it perfect for spring breakers.

 Hosted in Disney California Adventure, the event this year features celebrity chef demonstrations, over a dozen marketplaces for food and drinks, and lots of surprises.
 For the kids, they can enjoy the foodie fun by doing kid chef classes with Chef Goofy.